cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 package cosmos_sdk.v1;

 message Tx {
+    TxBody body = 1;
+    AuthInfo auth_info = 2;
+    // A list of signatures that matches the length and order of AuthInfo's signer_infos to
+    // allow connecting signature meta information like public key and signing mode by position. repeated bytes signatures = 3;
+}

+// A variant of Tx that pins the signer's exact binary represenation of body and
+// auth_info.
+This is used for signing, broadcasting and verification.
+The binary
+// `serialize(tx: TxRaw)` is stored in Tendermint and the hash `sha256(serialize(tx: TxRaw))`
+// becomes the "txhash", commonly used as the transaction ID. message TxRaw {
     // A protobuf serialization of a TxBody that matches representation in SignDoc. bytes body = 1;
     // A protobuf serialization of a AuthInfo that matches representation in SignDoc.